Hannes1000/SNMPTool/README.md

 • SNMP MIB: output/read MIB-Files

 # Future Steps
-• Creating a Jar with that supports MIB
+• Creating a Jar-File that supports MIB

 • Creating a Installer to simplify the Installation